As an author, you want to know how to get people to read your book. But you need to understand today’s publishing market.

 The latest revolution in the book publishing industry is the ebook, and it is right up there with the printing press.

-Suddenly, you could get any book you want at a lower price and environmentally-friendly format (no paper) any time you want it without leaving the house.
+Suddenly, you can get any book you want at a lower price and environmentally friendly format (no paper) any time you want it without leaving the house.

-Not only will the readers have a wider breadth of choice of books, but anyone with anything to say has the power to put it out there at anytime.
+Not only will the readers have a wider breadth of choice of books, but anyone with anything to say has the power to put it out there at any time.

 Sounds great, right?
 Well…

-One thing you have to remember as an author is self-publishing has its downside: you have to market it yourself.
+One thing you have to remember as an author is that self-publishing has its downside: you have to market it yourself.

 Writing a book is easy; publishing it is agonizing.

-In fact, according to this article, only 40 of the hundreds of thousands of self-published authors on Amazon actually make a lot of money!
+In fact, according to this article, only 40 of the hundreds of thousands of self-published authors on Amazon actually make a lot of money.

-If you have invested a lot of time and care on a book and nobody seems to care about it outside your own social circle, then it is a big blow to the ego, so you stop writing.
+If you have invested a lot of time and care in a book and nobody seems to care about it outside your own social circle, then it is a big blow to the ego, so you stop writing.

-Know where your target reader is.
+Know your target reader

 Ironically, one of the biggest problems for self-published authors is making people aware that there is a book out there.

 Write for your reader

 If you have done your research on your target reader, then you should realize that promoting your book in the right places is not enough to get them to care.

 Use the right category

-Amazon is the biggest platform for self-published books, so that’s where most people go to find new books.
+Amazon is the biggest platform for self-published books.
+So that’s where most people go to find new books.

-Avoid choosing a broad category such as “Romance” or “Mysteries,” but drill down to the less crowded sub-categories that describes your book to a T.
+Avoid choosing a broad category such as “Romance” or “Mysteries,” but drill down to the less crowded sub-categories that describe your book to a T.

 If you have a niche audience, they are most likely to zero in on these specific categories rather than combing through a ton of books under a broader category they don’t want.

 Write compelling copy

 But it won’t matter if you don’t catch the interest of your audience.
 For that, you need the baddest-ass copy you can manage.

 Look at it this way.
 How many times have you, as a reader, based your decision to read a print book by an author you don’t know on the description on the back cover or the flyleaf?
-Chances are, most of the time.

 If the description is intriguing or compelling, then you are more willing to give the new author a try (if the price is right, that is).